3 injured in shooting at amusement park near Chicago

 Walker and her daughter climbed over two fences to get “out of plain view sight,” where she could call her husband.
 After hiding out for a short while, Walker says she was able to leave the park.

-Gurnee is in Lake County, about 20 miles north of Highland Park, where seven people died in mass shooting during a July Fourth parade.
+Gurnee is in Lake County, about 20 miles north of Highland Park, where seven people died in a mass shooting during a July Fourth parade.